Filialleiden » Filial affliction brewing at 0650 hours

 “You’ll never be able to walk or use a conductor ever again.”

-Even so, Ludwig’s subordinates had still respected him and had treated him no differently as he’d received his honorable discharge.
+Even so, Ludwig’s subordinates had still respected him and had treated him no differently when he’d received his honorable discharge.
 He’d thought home would offer the same.

 The last straw was when he’d made his way into their household trophy room and saw a newspaper article clipped above all of his medals and honors.
-The headline was still burned into his mind to this day—“War hero makes the ultimate sacrifice: saves subordinates to fight another day”.
+The headline was still burned into his mind to this day—“War hero makes the ultimate sacrifice: saves subordinates so they can fight another day.”
 The article was encased in a golden frame.

 Several nights later when Werner had come with the results of his V-Type test, Mother had thrown a fit.
 She’d sobbed, wailed, demanding that he get re-tested, asking him why he had to be a Projector.
-And after Werner had no answer prepared for her, she had moaned to herself: “Why do I have three useless children?
-Why do I have to have such terrible, bad luck?
+And after Werner had no answer prepared for her, she had bemoaned to herself: “Why do I have three useless children?
+Why do I have to have such terrible luck?
 What will people think about me…?”